Biden calls out Musk over a published report that the Tesla CEO once worked in the US illegally

 Investors in Musk’s company, Zip2, were concerned about the possibility of their founder being deported, according to the report, and gave him a deadline for obtaining a work visa.
 The newspaper also cited a 2005 email from Musk to his Tesla co-founders acknowledging that he did not have authorization to be in the U.S. when he started Zip2.

-According to the account, that email was submitted as evidence in a now-closed California defamation lawsuit and said that Musk had apllied to Stanford so he could stay in the country legally.
+According to the account, that email was submitted as evidence in a now-closed California defamation lawsuit and said that Musk had applied to Stanford so he could stay in the country legally.

 Musk is today the world’s richest man.
 He has committed more than $70 million to help Republican presidential nominee Donald Trump and other GOP candidates win on Nov.
 5, and is one of the party’s biggest donors this campaign season.
 He has been headlining events in the White House race’s final stretch, often echoing Trump’s dark rhetoric against immigration.